2018 Tesla Model S

 These days, it seems that nearly every automaker touts its latest model as a "game-changer," but Tesla's all-electric Model S luxury sedan may be one of the rare instances where such a claim is completely justified.

 What sets the Model S apart from every other electric car on the market is that it matches or betters its gas-powered rivals in terms of performance, technology and value while requiring little compromise in terms of driving range.
-In addition to a spacious and forward-thinking interior, the Model S can sprint from zero-to-60 mph in a Corvette-like 4.4 seconds and travel up to 265 miles on a single battery charge.
-And it accomplishes those feats while costing no more than a comparable fossil fuel-powered sedan.
+In addition to a spacious and forward-thinking interior, the Model S can sprint from zero-to-60 mph in as little as 2.5 seconds and travel up to 335 miles on a single battery charge.
+And it accomplishes those feats while costing no more than a comparable fossil fuel-powered premium sedan.

 Unlike most of the somewhat dowdily-styled EVs on the road today, the Model S sports a sleek but conventional look with a coupe-like roofline similar to that of the Jaguar XF.
-Designed by Franz von Holzhausen, the front end styling of the Model S will be the future face of the electric automaker.
 Short front and rear overhangs not only give the Model S a clean, sporting look, but also allow for the maximum interior volume.
-Large 19 or 21-inch wheels sit at all four corners, giving the Model S a truly planted look.
+Large 19 or 21-inch wheels sit at all four corners, giving the Model S a truly planted appearance.

 In other respects, such as the stitched-leather dash, soft-touch material and high-quality furnishings (the gear shifter is even sourced from the Mercedes-Benz S-Class), the Model S' cabin is everything one would expect from a luxury sedan.
 In keeping with the Model S' green theme, Tesla offers chrome-free vegetable tanned Italian leather on the interior, and 100 percent recycled PET carpeting from Futuris.

-All Model S sedans come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.
+The Model S sedans comes standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.